-Corticosteroids and long-term antibiotics may be required for stomatitis.
-In severe cases, removal of all the teeth may be required.
+Stomatitis: Corticosteroids and long-term antibiotics for stomatitis.
+Removal of the teeth may be necessary for severe cases.

-Regularly check your cat’s teeth and if you do notice any redness, bleeding, lumps, bumps, bad breath see your veterinarian immediately.
-The earlier your cat is treated, the better.
+Make a habit of checking your cat’s teeth once a month and you notice any redness, bleeding, lumps, bumps, bad breath see your veterinarian immediately.
 If your cat doesn’t like it, don’t force the issue.
 Try again the next day, just a few seconds at a time to get him used to have his mouth and teeth handled.
-Give him a reward afterwards.
+Give him a reward afterward.

-Daily brushing.
-This will need to be done with a special cat toothbrush and toothpaste.
-Never use human toothpaste on cats, it is toxic.
+Brush your cat’s teeth once a day and/or feed raw chicken necks/chunks of raw beef.
 Start when your cat is young, so he gets used to having his teeth cleaned.
 Plaque is a sticky film which builds up on the cat’s teeth, if it is not removed, by brushing and/or diet, it forms tartar, which is a hardened, calcified deposit which requires removal by a veterinarian.

-Diet.
-Avoid feeding your cat a tinned food diet exclusively.
-I have always been a fan of feeding a varied diet, including tinned, dry and raw.
-Cut up chunks of human grade (I am not a fan of pet quality meat) beef.
-Cheap cuts such as chuck steak are perfect.
+Avoid an exclusive diet of canned food.
+Cut up chunks of human grade beef, cheap cuts such as chuck steak are perfect.
 This gives your cat the opportunity to really chew the food, keeping his jaw and bones strong.

-Feed raw chicken necks or wings.
-These are a great way to reduce plaque and tartar formation, however, there are risks associated with feeding raw bones to cats.
-Speak to your veterinarian for his/her opinion on feeding raw chicken necks and or bones.
+These are a great way to reduce plaque and tartar formation.
 Most people recommend one or two chicken necks or wings twice a week.
 Never feed your cat cooked bones of any kind as they are more brittle which can cause them to splinter.